 Traditional Czech Christmas dinner in Prague

 The Christmas dishes are quite varied, but there is a main ingredient of the traditional Christmas dinner: the carp (Kapr).
 Fried carp, carp soup or breaded carp accompanied by salad potato are some signature dishes.
 In fact, you may be surprised to find aquariums and fish tanks with carps at any Christmas market in Prague.
 That’s because children are responsible for choosing the carp to be cooked at Christmas, which remains in their bathtubs until the big day.
-Some children prefer to save and return them to the river.
+Some children prefer to save them and return them to the river.

 New Year’s Eve in Prague with children